Semiparametric Bernstein-von Mises theorems for reversible diffusions: Introduction

 We study statistical inference in the $T\to \infty$ regime, where one can use the average behaviour of the particle trajectory for inference.
 This requires a suitable notion of statistical ergodicity to ensure the particle exhibits enough recurrence to use long-time averages.
 We ensure this by following \cite{PPRS12,PSvZ13,vWvZ16,A18,GSMH19,nickl2020nonparametric,giordano2022nonparametric} in restricting to periodic potentials $B$.
 Periodicity simplifies several technical arguments, notably the elliptic PDE techniques, leading to a cleaner exposition of the main statistical ideas.
 Note that a periodic potential $B$ still implies the corresponding (periodised) diffusion is reversible (\cite{GSMH19}, Proposition 2), which maintains the modelling link between reversibility and potential functions behind our approach.
 For further discussion on alternative approaches to recurrence, such as confining potentials or reflecting boundary conditions, see Section 3.2 of \cite{giordano2022nonparametric}.

 Bayesian nonparametric theory for drift estimation of diffusions is well-studied in dimension $d=1$ (e.g.~\cite{vdMeulen2006,PSvZ13,vWvZ16,NS17,A18}).
 In general dimensions $d\geq 2$, there has been recent progress on posterior contraction rates for continuous observations \cite{nicklray2020,giordano2022nonparametric} and discrete data \cite{nickl2024,hoffmann2025}, though little is known regarding the performance of Bayesian uncertainty quantification.
 For $d\leq 3$, Nickl and Ray \cite{nickl2020nonparametric} obtain nonparametric BvM results for certain \textit{non-reversible} drift vector fields, which amongst other things imply semiparametric BvMs for smooth linear functionals.
 However, their approach relies on specific properties of truncated Gaussian series product priors on the drift $b=(b_1,\dots,b_d)$, which crucially uses that the priors for each coordinate are independent and supported on the same finite-dimensional projection spaces.
 Since product priors for $b$ draw gradient vector fields $b = \nabla B$ with probability zero, these cannot model reversibility.
 Their approach thus deals with a fundamentally different physical model, whereas here we deal with reversible dynamics, general dimension $d\geq 1$ and possibly nonlinear functionals.
 Convergence guarantees have also been obtained in multidimenions for various frequentist methods, typically kernel methods, see for instance \cite{DR07,S13,S15,S16,S18,aeckerle2022} and the references therein.
+For $d=1$, frequentist semiparametric inference for functionals of the invariant measure has been studied in \cite{aeckerle2022} and, for moment-type functionals, in \cite{KutoyantsYoshida2007}.
+We are not aware of analogous frequentist results for $d\geq 2$.